calincan2000/CalincanMircea/index.md

 Project image classifier from scratch that will identify 102 species of flowers build with **Python, PyTorch, Numpy** .

 - ### [Predicting Bike-Sharing Patterns ](https://github.com/calincan2000/project-bikesharing)
-Learn neural network basics, and build your first network with **Python, NumPy, Pandas**.
+Learn neural network basics, and build your first network with **PyTorch, NumPy, Pandas**.
 Use the modern deep learning framework **PyTorch** to build multi-layer neural networks, and analyze real data.
 In this project, you'll build and train your own Neural Network from scratch to predict the number of bikeshare users on a given day.
 - ### [Dog Breed Classifier ](https://github.com/calincan2000/Dog-Breed-Classifier)